arturochian/datascience-2015/lessons/01_intro_to_datascience/README.md

 ```
 export subl='open -a /Applications/Sublime\ Text.app/ $1'
 ```
-Then quite the terminal and reopen it and execute the following line:
+Then quit Terminal, reopen it and execute the following line:
 ```
 $ subl
 ```